zhbekaa/movieDB/README.md

         "actor_name2": "Tim Allen"
     },

-and api states
+Api specification States /movies should return

     {
         "id": 58,
-    "title": "Pirates of the Caribbean: Dead Man's Chest", "vote_avarage": 7,
+        "title": "Pirates of the Caribbean: Dead Man's Chest", "vote_average": 7,
-    "popularity": 29.455314
+        "popularity": 29.455314,
     },

-Is the API Finalised / do you wish for me to Drop the "release_date" key ?
+Is the API Finalised? aka, Do you wish for the "release_date" Key to be removed to meet the specification?